Mongolians vote as anger grows over corruption and economy

 – Young voters unimpressed –

-“They can see what the MPP has done in the last four years,” she said.
-“That’s why young people don’t vote for this party.”
+But, he explained, “young people from 18 to 30 years old don’t go to vote”.

-Taking to the stage at Wednesday’s rally, Oyun-Erdene blamed his political opponents for turning Mongolia into a “land of corrupt leaders” and called for a return to “discipline”.
+“In previous elections, I would usually bring the youngsters who have just turned 18 to let them vote, but I couldn’t (convince them) this year,” he said.

-Mongolia has plummeted in Transparency International’s Corruption Perceptions Index under his party’s rule.
+Mongolia has plummeted in Transparency International’s Corruption Perceptions Index under Oyun-Erdene’s rule.

 A survey by the Sant Maral Foundation, Mongolia’s top independent polling body, suggested more than a third of Mongolians believe the country is “changing into a dictatorship”.